mixelpixel/ngrok_and_http-server/README.md

       portfinder "^1.0.13"
       union "~0.4.3"
   ```
-## The package file
+## The package.json dependency list
-7. Lastly, your "package.json" file has been updated with:
+12. Even though a number of modules have been installed in your project, Yarn is smart enough to manage all the dependencies that `http-server` requires.
+Even though there's a lot of them, your "package.json" file has been updated with just the one we installed:
   ```json
   "dependencies": {
     "http-server": "^0.11.1"
   }
   ```
 ## Installing [ngrok](https://ngrok.com)
-8. Download the `ngrok` tool from https://ngrok.com/download
+13. Download the `ngrok` tool from https://ngrok.com/download
-9. The download will deliver a compressed ".zip" file.
+14. The download will deliver a compressed ".zip" file.
 Within the .zip file is the _binary_, _executable_ program file.
-10. Decompress (or "expand") the .zip file.
+15. Decompress (or "expand") the .zip file.
-11. Windows users, take the `"ngrok" file out of the .zip file.
+16. Windows users, take the `"ngrok" file out of the .zip file.
-12. You can run the command in your console directly from the directory location of the "ngrok" file, e.g. `$ cd path/to/the/ngrok/file`, i.e.:
+17. You can run the command in your console directly from the directory location of the "ngrok" file, e.g. `$ cd path/to/the/ngrok/file`, i.e.:
   ```console
   $ cd ~/Downloads
   $ ls -l ngrok
       -rwxr-xr-x@ 1 mixelpix  staff  16046668 Jul 15  2017 ngrok
   $ ./ngrok help
   ```
   - NOTE: the x's on the left indicates this is an executable file.
+The `./` tells the console to run the binary file.
 ## Your environment, PATH and `grep`
-13. Each time you enter a command in your console, these are the directories your computer looks in to see if there is an executable binary whose title matches the text string of the comand name you've entered.
-Your console operates in an enviroment containnig _lots_ of variables and conditions.
-You can display your computer's environment variables with the `env` command, but the command will display _a lot_ of stuff.
+18. Each time you enter a command in your console, your console looks for the binary file which corresponds to the command name.
+Your PATH is a variable in your environment.
+Your enviroment contains _lots_ of variables.
+You can display your computer's environment variables with the `env` command.
 For example:
   ```console
   $ env
       TERM_PROGRAM=Apple_Terminal